kiberStender/fJWT/README.md

 # Encoding

 When encoding an object, even though the library takes care of parsing it to json, you might forget to provide the private key as it usually comes from some config file, therefore the Encoding type is MonadError[F].
-This type guarantees you won't lose any errors that might come, and you will be able to treat it(See example below)
+This type guarantees you won't lose any errors that might come, and you will be able to treat them(See example below)

 In order to instantiate a JWTEncoder to start generating your JWT(JSON Web Token) tokens you will need the following:

 - **Base64Encoder[F]** You can either use the already provided Base64Encoder(which is a simple wrapper around ```java.util.Base64``` class) using dsl method to instantiate my implementation where F is just a cats.Applicative or you can easily create your own implementation as Base64Encoder is a trait and only has one method called `encode(str: String): F[String]`

-- **HmacEncoder[F]** HMAC implementation (which is n wrapper to org.apache.commons.codec.digest.HmacUtils) where F is a cats.Applicative or you can easily create your own by implementing the trait HmacEncoder which has two methods: `def encode(privateKey: String)(str: String): F[String]` and `def alg: HmacEncoderAlgorithms` which is a method that tells which algorithm will actually be used and to populate JWTHeader
+- **HmacEncoder[F]** HMAC implementation (which is n wrapper to org.apache.commons.codec.digest.HmacUtils) where F is a cats.Applicative or you can easily create your own by implementing the trait HmacEncoder which has two methods: `def encode(privateKey: String)(str: String): F[String]` and `def alg: HmacEncoderAlgorithms` which is a method that tells which algorithm will actually be used to populate JWTHeader

-After providing these two dependencies you can easily create an instance of JWTEncoder by calling the `dsl[F[*]: Monad](base64Encoder: Base64Encoder[F], hmacEncoder: HmacEncoder[F]): JWTEncoder[F]` method and by providing any instance of MonadError[F] as cited above.
-After you have your instance of JWTEncoder you can create your JWT Token by using one of the two encode methods:
+After providing these two dependencies you can easily create an instance of JWTEncoder by calling the `def dsl[F[*]: [F[*]] =>> MonadError[F, Throwable]](base64Encoder: Base64Encoder[F], hsEncoder: HmacEncoder[F]): JWTEncoder[F]` method and by providing any instance of MonadError[F] as cited above.
+After you have your instance of JWTEncoder, you can create your JWT Token by using one of the two encode methods:

 - `def encode[P: Codec](privateKey: String)(iss: Option[String],sub: Option[String],aud: Option[String],exp: Option[LocalDateTime],nbf: Option[LocalDateTime],iat: Option[LocalDateTime],jti: Option[String])(payload: P)(using ZoneId): F[String]`: